 As it turns out, Arthur is 100% Labrador Retriever.
 He also has a rare mutation that Embark identified, which leads to short legs.

-Our Senior Veterinary Geneticist Erin Chu said the mutation is thought to be fairly rare and was first identified in one extended pedigree of a Labrador Retriever.
+Dr. Erin Chu, Senior Veterinary Geneticist at Embark, said the mutation is thought to be fairly rare and was first identified in one extended pedigree of a Labrador Retriever.

 “There are actually quite a few different forms of skeletal dysplasia in the Labrador.
 This mutation doesn’t associate with increased risk for joint disease or developmental abnormalities as some other inherited skeletal dysplasias do,” Chu said.
 “For all intents and purposes, Arthur is a totally normal dog who is just a little short!
 Which, as a shorty myself, I think only improves his perspective on life.”

 Want to learn more about Arthur?
-Click here to check out his Embark results.
+Check out his Embark results.